 The current owner services this route using an 2012 Isuzu NPR Box Truck with liftgate that is available as a separate purchase.
 Estimated value is $20,000.
 Common delivery vehicles used for this type of business are box trucks or trailers.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $89,336 per year, minus your above mentioned expenses of $10,712 gives you an estimated $78,624 in net income or cash flow yearly.

 How does the selling price of the route get determined?

 Route valuations are determined by using a ratio based on the weekly sales average of the business.
 The selling price of this route is $115,000 based on a weekly sales average of $9,193; this places the business at a selling ratio of approximately 12.5:1.
 Sellers may use different valuation methods based on fair market comparable sales, but typically the weekly sales average is used to determine the selling price.